Hamiltonian circle actions with minimal fixed sets: Introduction

-The first interesting case which we hope to consider is that of an $8$-dimensional manifold $M$ with an isolated fixed minimum, an isolated fixed maximum, and a $4$-dimensional fixed component of index $2$.

-Alternatively, one could attempt to classify Hamiltonian circle actions with two fixed components, $X$ and $Y$.
-In this case, in light of our results here and Remark~\ref{two}, the interesting cases to consider are when $\dim(X) + \dim(Y) \geq \dim(M)$ and when $X$ and $Y$ have codimension at least four.
-The first such case would be an $8$-dimensional manifold $M$ with two $4$-dimensional fixed components.
+The results in this paper suggest several paths for further research.
+The most obvious is to study the questions on page \pageref{q1} when $M^{S^1}$ contains more than two connected components.
+For example, in Proposition~\ref{implies}, we show that whenever $M$ has fixed components of minimal dimension, then the minimal fixed component $X$ is a real cohomology projective space, that is, $H^*(X;\R) \simeq H^*(\CP^k;\R)$ for some $k$.

-More generally, we prove in the appendix that for any effective Hamiltonian circle action with two fixed components, no point has stabilizer $\Z_k$ for any $k > 6$.
-However, we do not know of any example with stabilizer $\Z_k$ for any $k > 2$.
-(See also Proposition~\ref{case3}.)
+Alternatively, one could attempt to classify circle actions with two fixed components.
+For example, in the appendix, we show that for any effective Hamiltonian circle action on compact symplectic manifolds with two fixed components, no point has stabilizer $\Z_k$ for any $k > 6$.
 This raises another question.

 \begin{question} Does there exist an effective Hamiltonian circle action on a compact symplectic manifold $(M,\omega)$ such that $M^{S^1}$ has exactly two components and there exists a point $x \in M$ with stabilizer $\Z_k$, for $k >2$? \end{question}